hyperledger/iroha/CONTRIBUTING.md

 <details> <summary> Expand to learn how to change the log level or write logs to a JSON.</summary>

 If one of your tests is failing, you may want to decrease the maximum logging level.
 By default, Iroha only logs `INFO` level messages, but retains the ability to produce both `DEBUG` and `TRACE` level logs.
-This setting can be changed either using the `MAX_LOG_LEVEL` environment variable for code-based tests, or using the `/configuration` endpoint on one of the peers in a deployed network.
+This setting can be changed either using the `LOG_LEVEL` environment variable for code-based tests, or using the `/configuration` endpoint on one of the peers in a deployed network.

 While logs printed in the `stdout` are sufficient, you may find it more convenient to produce `json`-formatted logs into a separate file and parse them using either [node-bunyan](https://www.npmjs.com/package/bunyan) or [rust-bunyan](https://crates.io/crates/bunyan).